EricTierre/EricTierre/README.md

 ### Hi there! 👋

-I'm Eric Tierre, a passionate Software Developer with a degree in Computer Science.
+I'm Eric, a passionate Software Developer with a degree in Computer Science.
 Throughout my career, I've had the privilege to work on diverse projects and with different technologies.
 From crafting intricate algorithms in C++ to building user-friendly web applications in React, I've been there!

 ---